ilyes-smaouii/advent_of_code_2024/README.md

 I just changed it to a dichotomic approach, which didn't take much to implement.\
 Started looking at Day 19; I already have some idea for part 1, but depending on the data size I don't know if the program can finish quickly enough.
 We'll see when I try.\
+Part 1 of Day 19 was pretty straightforward, and part 2 seemed so too, but it turns out my initial recursive approach is too costly/complex.
+Will have to figure out a better way to do this.\
+Update : got some very rough idea centered around the use of a dictionary for each design.
+Will think some more about it, and try to implement.
+Maybe later though, I've gotta go to sleep now.